Generic selectors

 Applications for MicroResearch projects usually occur as a result of a project idea initiated during a MicroResearch workshop, by members of the workshop team.
 Grant applications are typically submitted within 12 months of the workshop.

-Note: A first grant application that does not meet the criteria ilated above will only be considered if fully justified.
-Contact MicroResearch at least one month in advance of the deadline if such consideration for eligibility is being requested.
+Note: A first grant application that does not meet the criteria outlined below will only be considered if fully justified.
+Contact MicroResearch before preparing an application to ensure eligibility.

 Following the successful completion of a MicroResearch project, team members have the opportunity to apply for a second grant.
 This opportunity is depending on available funding from the local site, so please contact MicroResearch (microresearch@dal.ca) before beginning the application process.